U.S. National Parks Map

-Large sizes ensure that herbivores find enough plants to graze on and carnivores have a large area to hunt, and feed themselves.
+Large sizes ensure that herbivores find enough plants to graze on, and carnivores have a large area to hunt and feed themselves.

-But, they also show us which might be saturated with visitors in peak tourist season.
-Meanwhile large parks might give us the distance and space from others that are not provided in popular parks.
+But, they also show us which might saturate with visitors in peak tourist season.
+Meanwhile, large parks might give us the distance and space from others that are not provided in popular parks.

 |Park||State||Acres in millions|